 We may use the information we automatically collect to:

 a.
-Ensure that content from our Websites is presented in the most effective manner for you and for your computer as is in our legitimate interest;
+Ensure that content from our Website is presented in the most effective manner for you and for your computer as is in our legitimate interest;

-a.
-Keep our Websites safe and secure as is in our legitimate interest.
+c.
+Keep our Website safe and secure as is in our legitimate interest.

 Storage of your personal data

-All of the information you provide to us is stored on our secure servers which are located within the UK and the European Economic Area.
+All of the personal data you provide to us is stored on our secure servers which are located within the UK and the European Economic Area.

 Sharing and transfer of your personal data